Best time to visit Paris

 Spring in Paris

-We did a champagne cruise on the Seine in March – it was a bit chilly, but we were lucky with the weather as it was dry but rather grey.
+We did a champagne cruise on the Seine when we visited Paris in March – it was a bit chilly, but we were lucky with the weather as it was dry although rather grey.
 GET YOUR CRUISE TICKETS HERE

 View of Notre Dame from the Seine